Photography in India: Six Stunning Places Your Photographic Eye Must Focus on!

 Coastlines guarantee you the best shots, and hence they are one of the common subjects for nature photography.
 Havelock Island, the most visited island among the cluster of Andaman and Nicobar Islands, is truly a photographer’s delight.
 The immaculate beaches of Havelock Island boast white sandy shore alongside sparkling blue waters, verdant forests on the other side of the shore, and rich corals.
 The best scuba diving spots in Havelock Island also give you the chance to attempt underwater photography.
 Plunge deep and capture the colorful life under water!

 In addition to the above, a few more best places in India for photography include the Golden Temple in Amritsar, the vast white salt desert of the Great Rann of Kutch in Gujarat, the floral carpet at the Valley of Flowers National Park in Uttarakhand, and the Chilika Lake in Odisha flocked by migratory birds during winter months.
-So, all the photographers out there, you know what to do; get your flight tickets booked with Indian Eagle and make the most of your photography tour in India.

 City Village News